GenomiqueENS/toullig/README.md

  + Write the .fastq sequence(s).
  + Make few some log informations.

-###UNDERSTAND THE TYPE OF SEQUENCE
+### Understand the type of sequence

-Actually, we use in developpement Metrichor for the basecalling of our .fast5 file.
+Actually, we use in developpement Metrichor for the basecalling of our .fast5 files.

 But it's important to understand clearly the type of the 4 fastq sequences give by metrichor (in our case in 2D).